Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Motivating application and related data

 \subsection{A new light rail in Florence, Italy}

-In addition to being a renowned art capital, Florence is also a city with nearly 400,000 residents and the hub of a very wide commuting area.
+In addition to being a renowned art capital, Florence is also a city with nearly 400,000 residents and the hub of a wide commuting area.
 Away from the artworks and the pedestrian footpaths packed with store windows in the city center, the thoroughfares of peripheral Florence are often congested with cars.
-From the early 1900s, the city of Florence developed an extensive public tram network on street running tracks.
-Such network was dismissed in 1958 in favor of public bus transport.
+From the early 1900s, the city of Florence developed an extensive public tram network on street-running tracks.
+Such a network was dismissed in 1958 in favor of public bus transport.
 In the following decades, the city of Florence suffered from soaring private motor vehicle transport, which led to congested traffic and undermined both the effectiveness and the attractiveness of public transport.
 In order to face these issues, the project of a new light rail network has been discussed for a long time, in a climate of doubt about the possibility of raising the necessary funds for the work.
 Moreover, there has been a strong debate about the appropriateness of this solution compared to others, also in view of the discomfort and discontent that long-lasting construction sites would have created in the areas exposed to the intervention.
+Nevertheless, a tram network project took shape during the 1990s.

 The planned network mostly runs on reserved tracks, thus guaranteeing a more reliable public transport service, especially on long-distance journeys.
 Once completed, it will develop radially from the city center towards all the main surrounding suburbs.